 Some important factors to consider in relation to corporation tax returns

-A Corporation Tax Return (Form CT1) Returns showing profits, chargeable gains, accounts extract and other relevant details and must be provided to Revenue Commissioners on or before the 21st day of the 9th month after the companies year end.
+A Corporation Tax Return (Form CT1) Returns showing profits, chargeable gains, accounts extract and other relevant details and must be provided to Revenue Commissioners on or before the 23rd day of the 9th month after the company’s year end.

 Deadlines are extended to the 23rd day of the month when filed electronically (which is mandatory in most cases).